Alexander Tóth

-Alexander Tóth (born 4 August 2001) is a professional Slovak footballer who plays as a midfielder for Slovan Bratislava B.
+Alexander Tóth (born 4 August 2001) is a professional Slovak footballer who plays as a midfielder for FK Inter Bratislava.

 Club career

 ŠKF Sereď

 Tóth made his Fortuna Liga debut for Sereď against his former employer, Slovan Bratislava on 28 February 2021 in ViOn Aréna.
 Tóth came in as a second-half replacement for Denis Potoma, who too played in Slovan, after 84 minutes of play, with the score at 0:4 for Belasí.
 During his tenure on the pitch Erik Daniel scored the match's final goal sealing the 0:5 win for the reigning champions.